ahuggel/SwissRailwayClock/docs/README.md

 - replacing more complex variable types with simpler ones (e.g., use array instead of dictionary); and
 - introducing local variables to avoid repeating any, even minor, repeated expressions (e.g., instead of ```a=b+c+2; d=e+c+2;```, write ```var f=c+2; a=b+f; d=e+f;```).

 For more ideas how to save memory, search the [Garmin Developer forum].
 Also, keep in mind that the resulting optimized design and code to save a few bytes here and there often violates common software development best practices.
 The optimized design and code may not look right.
-(For example, why isn't there a class hierarchy ```Setting``` with derived classes for each type of option and maybe a dictionary to hold them all together?
-Or at least a singleton instead of a naked global instance of class ```Config```?)

 Memory optimizations can be measured with the simulator's "Active Memory" utility, which reports the size of the application code and data as well as other useful information.